top of page

 Little Burro made five small balls of dough.
 Let's count them together!
 1, 2, 3, 4, 5.
 He carefully rolled each ball out into a flat tortilla shape.
 At last, he was ready to cook his tortillas!
 He found the griddle pan and heated it up on the stove.

-You can also buy our new books directly from our online gift store and enjoy a 10% discount with free shipping.
+Buy our new books directly from our online gift store and enjoy a 10% discount.
+Plus - free shipping when you spend over $20.

 Series 4: One more and one less 0 - 5